5.2 Model View Presenter

 presenter: aPresenter

-presenter := aPresenter.
+presenter := aPresenter. self

-self model: presenter model
+model: presenter model

-It also knows about some other views needed for its internal organisation and regulation
+It also knows about some other views needed for its internal organisation and regulation:

 SystemWindow subclass: #MemoryGameWindow